DustinRepo/ChatBot/README.md

 Custom commands: Use custom.json to create custom commands
 Auto-Reconnect: Automatically reconnect to the server if you get disconnected Cracked server support: Lots of options in config.cfg that should allow the bot to get past any cracked server login
+TheAltening: Supports the ability to login using a free token from TheAltening
 Anti-AFK: Prevent the bot from getting AFK kicked
 KillAura: Attack any mob/player that gets too close
 SkinBlink: Randomly toggles the extra layers of the bot's player skin (just for fun)